 Contact Me If you're wondering whether I really do exist (hint: I do), feel

 free to send me an e-mail.

 As I mentioned above, one reason I decided to take this trip was to research my family's history.
 I've always been interested in

-a personal quest to discover my family's heritage.
-I've briefly described the more memorable sites and events below.
+America had turned into a personal quest to discover my family's heritage.
+I've described some of the more memorable sites and events below.

 The Bixby Bridge, California